 Gates joined the Alzheimer's Association Part the Cloud global research program by funding a $10 million award.
 The Alzheimer's Association, working through Part the Cloud, has raised over $20 million, doubling the total research investment to $60 million.
 This partnership will propel 19 high-risk, high-reward research projects aimed at potential new treatments and devices for Alzheimer's and dementia.
 Across all of these areas of research, the importance of the immune system and inflammation in the brain will continue to be the focus and priority of research funding by the Part the Cloud program.
 Learn more about this partnership.

 Finding a way to slow the progression, effectively prevent and ultimately cure Alzheimer's disease is one of the greatest healthcare challenges of our time.
-More than 47 million people are living with Alzheimer's and dementia worldwide — a number that can only be changed for future generations through research.
+An estimated 55 million people are living with Alzheimer's and dementia worldwide — a number that can only be changed for future generations through research.

 While the vast increase in our understanding of Alzheimer's has led to the identification of promising targets for new therapies, the process of developing and testing potential therapies is long and complex, taking years and substantial resources.
 Many promising research ideas stall due to lack of funding.